Barcelona Destination Guide

 There are many other sites to see on the Bus Turistic route.
-But being purist to Gaudi that day we finished the red loop with a stop at La Pedrera.
-One could devote several hours to this sight and its worth it.
-The building itself is out-of this-world but allot yourself enough energy and time to take in the Espai Gaudi, a series of drawings, photos, models and multimedia displays.
+But being a purist to Gaudi that day we finished the red loop with a stop at La Pedrera.
+One could devote several hours to this sight and it is worth it.
+The building itself is out-of-this-world but allot yourself enough energy and time to take in the Espai Gaudi, a series of drawings, photos, models and multimedia displays.
 Housed in the vaulted attic of La Pedrera, this exhibit helps one grasp Gaudi’s architectural mastery.

 La Pedrera (the Stone Quarry) is an apartment block and Gaudi’s last civic work before devoting himself exclusively to Sagrada Familia.
 This Modernista building is breathtaking in its fluidity, detail, and beauty.
 Take in the furnished period flat.
 It is fascinating to see the contrast between the turn of the century furnishings and the modernista architecture and interior design surrounding them.
 Most striking was the attention to detail taken in designing the apartments moldings, doorknobs, light fixtures, and fittings.

 The rooftop sculpture park was just another example of Gaudi’s outlandish, undulating design.
 Seeing this rooftop with its “chimneys resembling medieval warriors and huge ventilator ducts twisted into bizarre organic forms” was a fitting end to our Gaudi experience.

 We were awestruck and repeated once again, “You’ve just got see it”.